Dobruan/weather-subscription-api/README.md

 ---

 ## Possible Improvements
+ 1. **User-specific Delivery Time**
+    Allow users to choose a preferred hour for receiving daily updates (e.g. 8:00 AM).
+Currently, delivery is tied to a global CRON schedule.
+This would require implementing per-user scheduling or a more dynamic job queue.
+ 2. **Location by Coordinates**
+    Allow users to subscribe by providing GPS coordinates (latitude and longitude), not only city names.
+This would improve accuracy and support less-populated areas or specific locations.
- 1. Multi-city Subscriptions per User
+ 3. ***Multi-city Subscriptions per User***
 Extend the data model to support users subscribing to weather updates for multiple cities.
 This would require a separate User entity and a one-to-many relation with Subscription.

-  2. Two-Factor Authentication (2FA)
+ 4. **Two-Factor Authentication (2FA)**
 Introduce 2FA for additional security.
 During confirmation or account login (if user accounts are added), users would be required to enter a verification code sent to their email.

- 3. Location by Coordinates
-Allow users to subscribe by providing GPS coordinates (latitude and longitude), not only city names.
-This would improve accuracy and support less-populated areas or specific locations.

 ---

 ## 👨‍💻 Author

-Developed as part of a technical assignment.
+Developed as part of a technical assignment for **GENESIS Software Engineering School 5.0**.